openpnp/openpnp/Bottom-Vision.md

 In the same window, click the Pipeline `Edit` button to view and edit the [[CvPipeline]] pipeline that will be used to locate parts.
 The default pipeline is described below.
 You will probably need to customize it a bit for your machine.
 Since this is a very new feature there is likely to be a lot of discussion and learning happening on [the mailing list](http://groups.google.com/group/openpnp).
 That should be your first stop for help.

 # Part Configuration

+Each Part in your Parts library can have it's own custom pipeline.
+In most cases the default pipeline will work but this allows you tweak the pipeline for troublesome parts or create entirely new pipelines when the default won't work.

+You can also enable or disable bottom vision on for each part.

+To access the bottom vision part settings go to the Parts tab in OpenPnP, select a part and look for the Alignment tab on the right.

 # Usage

+## Note: This section will be expanded soon.

+See https://www.youtube.com/watch?v=pRYQaFKhsuw for a short demonstration of how to pick, test and discard a part for bottom vision.

+When bottom vision is enabled in Machine Setup and for a specific part it will be used automatically during a job run.
+If the system is able to determine the offsets they will be applied.
+If the operation fails the placement will continue with no offset correction.
+This will be improved in the future to handle retry and discard.

 # Default Pipeline